Modality

 Text Confirm Dialog

 Text Confirm Dialog adds a deliberate speed bump for highly destructive actions by requiring the user to type an exact confirmation string before proceeding.
+The confirm action remains disabled until the input matches.

 Loading...